m-a-d-n-e-s-s/madness/doc/tutorial/tutorial.md

 ## Downloading

-From the command line, clone the [MADNESS GitHub repository](https://github.com/m-a-d-n-e-s-s/madness) using
+From the command line, clone the [MADNESS GitHub repository](https://github.com/m-a-d-n-e-s-s/madness) using one of the below
 * HTTPS
 ```
     git clone https://github.com/m-a-d-n-e-s-s/madness.git
 ```
-* SSH
+* SSH (for which you will need to have a GitHub account with SSH key)
 ```
     git clone git@github.com:m-a-d-n-e-s-s/madness.git
 ```
 This will make a new directory `madness` --- if you wish use a different name, append it to the command.

 The head of the master branch usually builds and runs correctly due to the continuous integration.
-If you are looking for the tested version for the Tromso June 2023 workshop, after cloning
+If you are looking for the version tested for the Tromso June 2023 workshop, after cloning
 ```
 cd madness
 checkout XXXXXXXXXXXXXXXXXXX